 We have already covered some of the reasons why your students should be blogging in 2013.
 However, that’s not the only thing recommended for them as there is something else that can be considered as a cross-curricular activity and can be used to develop new skills.
-Students can now find career building courses in different industries – from criminal investigation courses to paramedic to RN programs in healthcare – as well as find employment opportunities.
+Students can now find career-building courses in different industries – from criminal investigation courses to paramedic to RN programs in healthcare – as well as find employment opportunities.

 That something else is social media.
 It’s on the boom and if your students haven’t been introduced to social media learning, they’re missing out a world of opportunities to learn and expose themselves to potential employers.
-If you’re still unsure about student learning through social media, here are some of the reasons that will help you to consider the platform for classroom in 2013.
+If you’re still unsure about student learning through social media, here are some of the reasons that will help you to consider the platform for the classroom in 2013.

 Social media platforms such as Twitter allow for massive participation that would otherwise be impossible in a regular class due to restrictions and the room available for students to adjust.
 Students are also able to reinforce messages and challenge themselves through the online classroom.

 You would be surprised when sources you never knew about will be cited by your regular students and students you’re not teaching at the moment due to massive outreach.
-The level of outreach also means there’s no limited number of participants who can join the discussion.
+The level of outreach also means there’s no limited number of participants who can join in the discussion.
 You can tweet and retweet anything that is related to what you teach in class on a particular day, and you’ll be impressed by the regular stream of input and ideas from students.

 Close communication and faster discussions

 Social media can be used in a classroom setting both at graduate and undergraduate levels.
-It will give you time for out of the class discussions and students will be able to get in touch with you and ask questions as they’ll be comfortable with a space where they know you are just a wall post away.
+It will give you time for out of the class discussions and students will be able to get in touch with you and ask questions as they’ll be comfortable with space where they know you are just a wall post away.

 Not only introducing social media will give you more time to spare with students, but it also allows you to give individual attention to those who may not be comfortable speaking to you inside the class and around other students.
 In addition, it will provide students the opportunity to carry out discussions with each other, and they can interact with each other faster than you can reach them.
-To build a trust environment that aids the learning process, try to be the ‘side guide’ rather than the ‘stage setter’ on social media classroom discussions.
+To build a trusted environment that aids the learning process, try to be the ‘side guide’ rather than the ‘stage setter’ on social media classroom discussions.

 Connect students with companies